-NFL gives okay for free agency to start on schedule, so Seahawks may soon know the fate of Jadeveon Clowney and others
+NFL gives OK for free agency to start on schedule, so Seahawks may soon know the fate of Jadeveon Clowney

 Wilson, who tweeted last month that he would vote no, did not make a comment on social media about the passage of the CBA.

-Once the passage was announced Sunday morning, speculation grew anew whether the league might push back the free agent signing period, in part because players typically must pass physicals before contracts are completed.
+Once the passage was announced Sunday morning, speculation grew anew whether the league might push back the free-agent signing period, in part because players typically must pass physicals before contracts are completed.

-But all the other work of free agency can be done remotely, and private planes can be set up for flights for physicals for players signing significant contracts.
+But all the other work of free agency can be done remotely, and private planes can be set up for flights for physicals.

-While some teams made some significant deals Sunday, such as Tennessee re-signing quarterback Ryan Tannehill, there was little reported or leaked about any moves involving the Seahawks, with most speculation continuing that Clowney, Reed and Ifedi, among others, figure to each test the market.
+While some teams made some significant deals Sunday, such as Tennessee re-signing quarterback Ryan Tannehill, there was little reported about any moves involving the Seahawks, with most speculation continuing that Clowney, Reed and Ifedi, among others, figure to each test the market.

 And with the league deciding to keep to its schedule, Seahawks fans could know in a matter of a day or two if players such as Clowney and Reed will remain in Seattle or move on.